The MENTOR Framework: Six Things To Improve your Feedback Sessions

 I’ve founded two startups and co-founded another, exited my last one, invested on a handful, and founded an accelerator.
 That added considerable experience to shape myself into a better mentor, and I’ve been paying it forward for some time now:

-- I have directly mentored 300+ different founder teams, some repeatedly, usually on closed sessions or skype calls.
-Each took from 30 minutes to extensive 4-hour discussions.
+- I have been asked personal feedback on thousands of businesses, some repeatedly, usually on closed sessions or calls.
+Each took from 30 minutes to extensive 4-hour face-to-face discussions.

-- I’ve worked closely (weekly meetings mostly) with dozens of startups and helped them grow, some reaching 7 to 8-figures revenue on less than five years
+- I’ve worked closely (weekly meetings mostly) with dozens of startups and helped them grow, some reaching 8-figures revenue on less than five years

 Those would be just numbers if I weren’t a conscious perfectionist.
 As a consequence, I’m insanely cautious about two things: a) achieving the best outcome I can, as every perfectionist desires, and b) doing more with less to quickly reach the intended results, thus reducing my exposure as a shameful perfectionist.
 To be more effective and efficient, I spend considerable time trying to find my work patterns and molding those into frameworks – always increasing reuse and reducing waste.